runecore/lua-sys/.github/readme.md

 Unsafe Rust Lua bindings, to be consumed by the Worldserver.
 The bindings were created using bindgen.

+The currently targeted Lua version is 5.4.4 only.

 ## Creating the bindings

 The bindings are generated using the following command.